…So what’s Feel The Burn about?

 I, Gaius Domitus, one-eyed rebel dragon king of the Provinces, know that better than most, since I have to fight off half my ungrateful family on a regular basis to keep law and order here in my lands.
 But I never expected to have to consort with a barbarian human woman.

 Kachka is beautiful, if you like them fierce—and of course I do.
 But she keeps complaining about how spoiled and decadent I am, and how a feared Daughter of the Steppes has no time for foolish dragons.
 I think she likes my eye patch, though.
 It is quite dashing.
 With death always at our tails, we take our passion like we take our allies.
 As they say, love the barbarian you’re with…

-This is the second book that I’ve read written by Ms Aiken and I must say that I find her writing style very easy to read and although I haven’t read enough of her Dragon Kin Series to know (or remember the many relationships of) the multitude of “families” that feature in this book, I was once again pleasantly surprised at how quickly I was submerged into the world.
+This is the second book that I’ve read written by Ms Aiken.
+I must say that I find her writing style very easy to read.
+I haven’t read enough of her Dragon Kin series to know (or remember the many relationships of) the multitude of “families” that feature in this book.
+However, I was once again pleasantly surprised at how quickly I was submerged into the world.

 …So, ummm, was there anything I disliked about it?